Frequently Asked Questions (FAQs)

 - Can I install DesignRail® myself?

 We engineer the DesignRail® aluminum railing system to be user-friendly.
 Basic carpentry skills and tools will accomplish most tasks.
 A good quality chop saw with a high quality metal cutting blade is needed for cutting and mitering the aluminum extrusions.
+And be sure to check out our DesignRail® Railing Kits; they can make installations even easier.

 - How durable is the powder coated finish?